-Alberta’s Beauty Shop appears in the Green Book from 1946-1955 at 8203 Cedar Ave. under the category Beauty Parlors.
+Green Book Details Alberta’s Beauty Shop appears in the Green Book from 1946 to 1955 at 8203 Cedar Ave. under the category Beauty Parlors.
 Additional information coming soon.

 Alhambra Bowling Co. was located in the Euclid-105th Market building.
 It was reported for discriminatory treatment of Black bowlers in 1940.
+By the late 1950s it was known for its Algerian Lounge, which hosted African American musical acts.
 Additional information coming soon.
 Resources “Call-Post Columnist Wins Cash for Bowling Jim-Crow.”
 Call & Post.
 February 1, […]

-Amoco appears in the Green Book from 1947-1955 at Ashbury & E. 105th St. in the category Service Stations.
+Green Book Details Amoco appears in the Green Book from 1947 to 1955 at Ashbury & E. 105th St. in the category Service Stations.
 No further information is available.

 Bedford Reservation in the Cleveland metropolitan park system was occasionally referenced as a picnic spot used by African Americans in the 1930s.
 Later, in 1962, despite many years of Black horseback riding on the Bedford Reservation’s bridle paths, the Black Beauty Riding Club refused to rent its horses to African Americans, claiming that “99 percent […]

-Benjamin’s appears in the Green Book from 1946-1955 at E. 55th St. & Central under the category Drug Stores.
+Green Book Details Benjamin’s appears in the Green Book from 1946 to 1955 at E. 55th St. & Central under the category Drug Stores.
 Additional information coming soon.

-The farm of Mr. & Mrs. George Biles on Route 91 in Solon was described as a “thickly wooded section” and was variously noted as having 148 or 160 acres.
+The farm of George and Emma Biles on Route 91 in Solon was described as a “thickly wooded section” and was variously noted as having 148 or 160 acres.
 The Biles family leased the farm as tenants from John C. Jackson, a white landowner in Chagrin Falls, in 1939.
-It was the location for […]
+It was the location for some […]

-Blue Grass Club appears in the 1946 Green Book at 8219 Cedar Ave. under the category Taverns.
+Green Book Details Blue Haven Cafe appears in the Green Book from 1963 to 1967 at 371 E. Federal (St.) in Youngstown under the category Restaurants.
 Additional information coming soon.

 Located in Furnace Run Metro Park, Brushwood Lake was one of two public parks in Summit County (the other being Virginia Kendall Park) whose swimming areas were open to African Americans in the mid 20th century.
 Brushwood’s swimming area operated only for a few years in the late 1940s and early 1950s.
 Additional information coming […]

-Cafe Society appears in the Green Book from 1947-1955 at 966 E. 105th St. under the category Taverns.
+Green Book Details C. McQueen’s appears in the Green Book in 1940 and 1941 at 645 Moon St. in Akron under the category Tourist Homes.
 Additional information coming soon.

 Camp Cheerful opened in 1945 by the Society for Crippled Children as the nation’s first camp designed especially for children with disabilities.
 It is located in Mill Stream Run Reservation near Strongsville.
 In its early years the camp operated on a segregated basis but eventually integrated its programs.
 Additional information coming soon.
 Resources “Handicapped Youth […]